 Roofing Types – Understanding Your Roof

 Your roof protects you, so you should protect it.
 Prevent the issues that can cost thousands of dollars, intolerable working conditions, and an uncomfortable building.
-Roofing systems such as built-up roofing, elastomeric, metal roofs, weathered single-ply membranes, and mineral cap sheets, have many problems.
+Industrial flat roofing systems such as built-up roofing, elastomeric, metal roofs, weathered single-ply membranes, and mineral cap sheets, have many problems.
 From chalking, cracking, sagging, leaking (#1 problem), splitting, the list goes on…

 All these issues can create a perfect storm for your working conditions or your tenants.
 When a roof starts to sag, the water from the rain or snowmelt will pool in one spot, eventually wearing down the roofing material, and penetrating the surface and next thing you know that water is on your floor.
 When a roof has cracks in the tar or seams and holes from fasteners, it means air can escape through your roof, forcing your HVAC system to run twice as hard, costing you dumpsters full of money.